enspirit/seshat/README.md

 # How?

-Seshat provides express-based middlewares and routers that can be used in any [express](https://expressjs.com/) app in order to serve/accept files.
+Seshat provides a series of middlewares and routers that can be used in any [express](https://expressjs.com/) app in order to serve/accept files.

 # Vocabulary